Async Operations

 Concurrent Operations

-Make multiple API calls concurrently with asyncio.gather():
+Make multiple API calls concurrently:

 import asyncio